 The fire station and Academy in the Ghent Academy street lost their original purpose.
 The city of Ghent wanted to redevelop the former fire station site, but left the real estate development to a private developer.
 3D Real Estate and Van Roey won the competition with a design by Robbrecht en Daem.
 VK is in charge of the engineering.
 The facades of the fire station and the Academy are preserved and their premises repurposed.
 The project also includes a new construction.

 The new mixed-use project has sufficient attention for living, public space and greenery.
 It follows the passive building directives, striving for E40.
-At the same time, the development aims for a logical, low-technic building, with easy to manage technology and a minimum of maintenance.
+At the same time, the development aims for a logical, low-tech building, with easy to manage technology and a minimum of maintenance.
 To the passive measures, active measures will be added, such as mechanical demand-driven ventilation, through balanced ventilation with heat recuperation.
-Green roofs on the new construction, infiltration areas and a buffer basin limit the drainage of rainwater.
+Green roofs on the new construction, infiltration areas and a buffer basin limit the drainage of rainwater, as part of the closed water cycle ambition.
 The redeveloped parts will also be updated technically, creating contemporary energy efficient buildings with respect for the historical character.

 Structural interventions in the monuments